omnitool-ai/omnitool/README.md

    * [Unsplash.com](https://unsplash.com) (Stock imagery)
    * with many more APIs in testing...

-* Support for the following Open Source APIs is in the final stages of testing:
+Currently supported Local APIs:
-  * Automatic1111/SDNext API
+  * LM-studio
-  * Oobabooga Text Generation API
+  * Oobabooga Text Generation UI
+  * Automatic1111/SD-Next
-  * Ollama API
+  * Paperless-ng
+  * Qdrant Vector Store

-* Omnitool is able to generate blocks from any openapi.json definitions via URL or directly supplied file.
+Omnitool is able to generate blocks from any openapi.json definitions via URL or directly supplied file.
 We support a number of custom x- annotations that can be added to openapi definitions to allow omnitool to guide the block generation.
 It also supports creating "patches" on top of existing APIs to create customized blocks.
 With integrated JSONATA support, it is possible to build powerful data processing blocks using pure data.

 ### Extensible Architecture